auxsophia/auxsophia.github.io/_pages/philosophy/meaningOfLife.md

 Notice the conclusion is stated in the premises.
 The support of the conclusion is equal to the support of the premises.

 Many hoped for consistency and completeness in axiomatic systems, that every true statement has a proof even if we don't know it.
 "The first incompleteness theorem states that no consistent system of axioms whose theorems can be listed by an effective procedure (i.e., an algorithm) is capable of proving all truths about the arithmetic of natural numbers.
 For any such consistent formal system, there will always be statements about natural numbers that are true, but that are unprovable within the system," [Gödel's incompleteness theorems](https://en.wikipedia.org/wiki/G%C3%B6del%27s_incompleteness_theorems).
 Gödel demonstrated there will be true statements in axiomatic systems that **cannot** be proven within the system itself.
-Until we find a higher-order system to support a claim, we should treat a claim as a _conjecture_.
+Until we find a higher-order system to support a claim, we should treat such a claim as a _conjecture_.

 **Key Principles of Critical Rationalism**:
 - Criticize hypotheses/conjectures rationally and empirically (falsify)